insectAlertEu/IA/README.md

 Insect Alert App
 Web app informing the public about areas with dangerous insects, snakes, or plants.
 Project for European Commision for MYGEOSS (http://digitalearthlab.jrc.ec.europa.eu/mygeoss/index.cfm).
 The app is published under the European Union Public License (EUPL) Version 1.1.
 See LICENSE file.</p>

-App Stores

-The App is not available on stores at this time.

 Contact & Links

 App Website: http://www.insect-alert.eu/